Peter of Sebaste

 He is also known as Peter of Sebasteia.
+Peter was not intellectually inferior to the more celebrated members of his family, but his genius "seems to have been rather practical than literary".

 Life

 His parents were Basil and Emmelia of Caesarea-in-Cappadocia, who were banished for their faith in the reign of the Emperor Galerius Maximian, and fled into the deserts of Pontus.
 His grandmother was Macrina the Elder, who was instructed by Gregory Thaumaturgus.
-The youngest of ten, he was brother to St. Macrina the Younger and the two Cappadocian doctors, St. Basil of Caesarea and St. Gregory of Nyssa.
+The youngest of ten, he was brother to Macrina the Younger and the two Cappadocian doctors, Basil of Caesarea and Gregory of Nyssa.
 Macrina, his eldest sister, exercised a great influence over his religious training, acting as his instructor and directing him toward the spiritual and ascetic life.

-Renouncing the study of the profane sciences, he devoted himself to meditation on Holy Writ and the cultivation of the religious life.
-Shortly after his brother's elevation to the episcopal See of Caesarea in 370, Peter received from him priestly ordination.
+Renouncing the study of secular sciences, he devoted himself to meditation on the Bible and the cultivation of the religious life.
 Basil appears to have employed his brother as his confidential agent in some matters.
 Subsequently, he withdrew from active affairs, and resumed the life of a solitary ascetic.
 He assisted his sister and his mother in establishing their monastic community after his father's death.
 Peter became involved in the gradual transformation of his mother's household from a community of virgins to a cenobitic community of both women and men.
-He headed the male monastery while Macrina was responsible for the female community.
+For some years his brother Basil was his near neighbour on the other side of the Iris, where he had established a monastery for male ascetics, in the presidency of which Peter succeeded him when in 365 Basil was finally recalled to Caesarea by bp.
+Eusebius.
+Peter headed the male monastery while Macrina was responsible for the female community.
 When the provinces of Pontus and Cappadocia were visited by a severe famine, he gave a remarkable proof of his charity, liberally disposing of all that belonged to his monastery, and whatever he could raise, to supply with necessaries the numerous crowds that daily resorted to him, in that time of distress.
+Shortly after his brother's elevation to the episcopal See of Caesarea in 370, Peter received from him priestly ordination.
+He continued to reside in his monastery till after Basil and Macrina died in 378/379.